-Alan has a Masters Degree in Coaching Science and is a BTF Level 2 Qualified Coach, who also holds an ASA L2 Teaching Qualification.
-Alan has coached within a club setting since 2007 predominantly taking swimming sessions for the clubs he has coached within.
+Alan has a Masters Degree in Coaching Science and is a BTF Level 3 Qualified Coach, who also holds an ASA L2 Teaching Qualification.
+Coaching online athletes with Tri Training Harder since 2014 Alan has worked with a wide spectrum of athletes from beginner, to youth and junior elite athletes through to Ironman Kona Finishers.
+Prior to this Alan has coached within a club setting since 2007 predominantly taking swimming sessions for the clubs he has coached within.
 Taking many athletes from the very basics of front crawl up to competing confidently at a variety of distances in open water.
-Coaching online athletes with Tri Training Harder since 2014 Alan has worked with a wide spectrum of athletes from beginner to Ironman Kona Finishers.

 As an Athlete

-Alan took up cycling (thanks to a gift from his Dad) during his undergraduate degree after too much socialising had led to a bit of extra weight, one thing led to another somebody mentioned triathlon and so the adventure began.
+Alan loves a flat course and going fast!
+He took up cycling (thanks to a gift from his Dad) during his undergraduate degree after too much socialising had led to a bit of extra weight, one thing led to another somebody mentioned triathlon and so the adventure began.
 Alan first took part in a triathlon in 2005 and has gone on to compete at all distances within Triathlon.
 He has competed at World Age Group level at sprint, standard and 70.3 distance as well as multiple Ironman races and winning some smaller triathlons, however, it is a peak personal performance that he strives for that day when it "all feels easy and you reach the finish with a satisfied smile on your face".

 Alan has been a lifelong athlete and has a strong competitive nature for any sport.
 A childhood that includes table-tennis, cricket, football, cross country, swimming and others says a lot about his love for sport.
 Since the age of 14 Alan has given up his time to various sporting clubs working on committees pre/during and post-university.
 Alan loves to be outdoors, be it swim, bike, run or anything else it helps to satisfy his sense of exploration and adventure.